The Picard group of the universal moduli space of vector bundles on stable curves: The Picard groups of and .

 then $\mt M_h^{j,k,t}$ is properly balanced. \end{lem}

-\begin{proof}We can reduce to check the condition just on the special fiber.
-By Remark \ref{balcon}, it is enough to check the inequalities on $C_1$, $C_2$ and $\Gamma$; this follows easily from the numerical assumptions. \end{proof}
+\begin{proof}We can reduce to check the condition on the special fiber.
+By Lemma \ref{balcon}, it is enough to check the inequalities on $C_1$, $C_2$ and $\Gamma$; this follows from the numerical assumptions. \end{proof}

-For any $1\leq h\leq \frac{g-2}{2}$ choose $j(h)$, resp. $t(h)$, satisfying the first, resp. third, inequality of lemma (observe that such numbers are not unique in general).
-For every $k\in J_{h+1}$ we call $\widetilde {F}_h^k$ the family $f:X\rightarrow\Gamma$ with the properly balanced vector bundle As before we compute the degree of the boundary line bundles to the curves $\widetilde {F}_{h}^k$ using the fact that they are liftings of families $F_h$ of \cite[p.
+For any $1\leq h\leq \frac{g-2}{2}$ choose $j(h)$, resp. $t(h)$, satisfying the first, resp. third, inequality of Lemma \ref{jkt} (observe that such numbers are not unique in general).
+For every $k\in J_{h+1}$ we call $\widetilde {F}_h^k$ the family $f:X\rightarrow\Gamma$ with the properly balanced vector bundle As before, we compute the degree of the boundary line bundles to the curves $\widetilde {F}_{h}^k$ using the fact that they are liftings of families $F_h$ of \cite[p.
 156]{AC87}.
 We get

 Indeed, the first two relations follow by